[Future City logo]

 4. Future City Narrative

-Students write a 300-500 word City Narrative describing their Future City's key features.
+Students write a City Narrative (500 word maximum) describing their Future City's key features.
 The engineer mentor or teacher must attest that the narrative was written entirely by the students.

 5. Oral Presentation